 Flooding probability is generally expressed by Council as the percentage chance of a flood of a given or larger size occurring in any 1 year.
 This is called the Annual Exceedance Probability (AEP) as referenced in the NSW Floodplain Development Manual, Australian Rainfall and Runoff Guidelines and Council documents.
-For example, Council's flood certificates and development control plan reference a 1% AEP flood event, being a 1% chance of that event occurring in any 1 year.
+For example, Council's flood certificates and development control plan reference a 1% AEP flood event, being a 1% chance of that event occurring in any 1 year or a 5% AEP flood event, being a 5% chance of that event occurring in any 1 year.